 You can create a load-balancing rule with Azure Load Balancer for distributing traffic that approaches to backend from frontend pool instances.
 Load balancer utilizes a hash-based algorithm for rewriting the headers of flows to backend pool and distribution of inbound flows.
 When a health probe notifies a healthy backend endpoint, a server is available to receive new flows.

 The load balancer, by default, utilizes a 5-tuple hash containing source port, source IP address, destination port, destination IP address, and IP protocol number to map flows to available servers.
-You can choose to develop affinity to a particular source IP address by choosing a 2- or 3-tuple hash for the given rule.
+You can choose to develop an affinity to a particular source IP address by choosing a 2- or 3-tuple hash for the given rule.
 All packets of the identical packet flow arrive on the same instance at the back of the load-balanced front end.
 The source port gets changed when the client institutes a new flow from the same source IP.
 As a result, the 5-tuple might cause the traffic to go to a different backend endpoint.

 Load Balancer doesn’t directly interact with UDP or the application layer or TCP, and any UDP or TCP application scenario can be supported.
-Load balancer doesn’t originate or terminate flows, provides no application layer gateway function, interact with the payload of the flow, and every time, the protocol handshakes directly happen between the backend pool instance and the client.
+The load balancer doesn’t originate or terminate flows, provides no application layer gateway function, interact with the payload of the flow, and every time, the protocol handshakes directly happen between the backend pool instance and the client.
 A response from a virtual machine is always a response to an inbound flow.
 The original source IP address is also preserved when the flow arrives on the virtual machine.

 Load balancer reconfigures itself instantly when you scale instances up or down.
 When appending or withdrawing virtual machines from the backend pool is done, the load balancer gets reconfigured without any additional operations on the load balancer resource.